OctopusDeploy/blog/blog/2023-11/introducing-resilient-tentacle-communications/index.md

 ## How can I use this new feature?

+As Tentacle Communication Resiliency affects the communication channel between Octopus Server and Tentacle, both applications must be updated to versions that support this feature in order to gain its benefits.

-Octopus Cloud customers already have Tentacle Communication Resiliency enabled, and on-premise customers will have it enabled by default starting from Octopus Server 2023.4.
+Octopus Cloud customers already have Tentacle Communication Resiliency enabled, and self-hosted customers will have it enabled by default starting from Octopus Server 2023.4.
+Tentacles must be updated to v7 or above.

 You can configure this new feature via the **Machine Policy** configuration page, found in **Infrastructure -> Machine Policies** from the navigation bar.
 Each Machine Policy can be configured separately, allowing different kinds of targets to be configured differently.